 The Botanic Gardens in Singapore is a historic landmark and national icon of Singapore.
 It is a beautiful park that is an enjoyable easy walk that is mostly on flat grounds with trees providing good shade along the way.

-There is not many barely shop or vending machines if you get hungry or thirsty.
+There are not many barely shops or vending machines if you get hungry or thirsty.
 You should bring at least water but be prepared.

 Visit The Museums

 Exploring Singapore’s museums, you will see the best art collections at the Singapore Art Museum or learn about Singapore’s history at the National Museum of Singapore.

 There are loads of museums in Singapore that will keep you busy for a while, here is a few worth visiting.

 - NUS Museum.

 - Buddha Tooth Relic Temple & Museum.

 Clarke Quay is the party hub of Singapore.
 Clarke’s Quay has a good range of restaurants and bars to enjoy a good night out.
 It is a good place to go bar hopping or just to start a place for your night out.

 It can get very lively in the evening with spectacular light displays.
 You will also find live music.